jseabold/pycon-ds-2018/README.md

 jupyter notebook
 ```

-Make sure that all of the packages were installed correctly.
+You can make sure that all of the packages were installed correctly, by running the following at a new or different terminal or command prompt (i.e., not the one you just typed `jupyter notebook` in) within the same directory with the code.

 ```bash
 python imports-test.py